riding a bicycle through fall leaves

 Verification

 If selected for verification, Financial Aid and Scholarships may request additional documents to verify the information on your financial aid application.
 We cannot disburse financial aid until all verification and documentation requirements are satisfied.
-All financial aid awarded is subject to change after verification.
-For more information, visit Verification.
+All financial aid offered is subject to change after verification.